noobscode/kalel/README.md

 |__|\__\ /__/     \__\ |_______|   |_______||_______|

-Kal-El is a neat tool for Network Stress Testing and Penetration Testing This toolkit is still a work in progress and is a very early build.
+Kal El is a neat tool for Network Stress Testing and Penetration Testing This toolkit is still a work in progress and is a very early build.

-       1.Traffic Spoof Attack # Force Redirect Network Traffic 2.The Harvester        # Harvest Email, Vhosts, Subdomain names (more) 3.Spoof Emails         # Send Fake Emails To And From Anyone 4.Not in use
+       1.Traffic Spoof Attack # Force Redirect Network Traffic 2.The Harvester        # Harvest Email, Vhosts, Subdomain names (more) 3.Spoof Emails         # Send Fake Emails To And From Anyone 4.Update KalEl         # Update The KalEl Toolkit 5.Help/Tutorial
-       5.Help/Tutorial
        6.Exit/Quit